kImo1463/project5/README.md

-a social network website that mimics the functionality of Twitter(X)
+This project is a social network website that mimics the functionality of Twitter (X).
+Users can post updates, interact with other users through likes and retweets, and follow/unfollow others to curate their feeds.